 - the fossil-derived contamination percentage by energy content of each fuel.

 The information mentioned above is used to determine a Facility’s RQM forms part of the information that Generators are required to report to Low Carbon Contracts Company Ltd (“LCCC”) in relation to the sustainability of fuels.
-There is guidance on the monthly FMS and Sustainability reporting requirements here.

 The first FMS requirement of the CFD contract is for the Generator to submit their FMS proposal.
 As part of this, the Generator will need to submit an FMS questionnaire to inform us about the details of the proposal, an example FMS questionnaire is available here.
 Generators should attach a completed FMS questionnaire with the FMS Proposals Notice.
 The FMS questionnaire should set out the procedures proposed to measure and sample their fuels, and any other relevant supporting information.
 Generators who expect to meet the FMS Exemption Criteria will still need to propose Full FMS Procedures as part of their FMS Proposals Notice.
 This is to account for any instances where the Generator does not meet the FMS Exemption Criteria.

 Each month Generators are required to report against the Land Criteria and Greenhouse Gas Emission Criteria (together known as the Sustainability Criteria) per consignment of fuel.
 As part of their FMS Procedures, Generators will need to consider whether they are using a single or multiple consignments of fuel, and whether these consignments are mixed.
 Where consignments are mixed, whether at the Facility or in the supply chain before arriving at the Facility, a Mass Balance System must be used.